Why apply to LIFE?

-Note to applicants under 2018 Call: Please note that contact with you from the European Commission will be entirely via messages to you on the e-proposal website: you need to check this site regularly.
+Note to applicants under the 2020 call: Please note that contact with you from the European Commission will be entirely via messages to you on the e-proposal website: you need to check this site regularly.

 What is the overall LIFE budget?